 As your parents become more comfortable with your help, you might look for ways to simplify or automate their financial lives.

-For example, could you get monthly income automatically via direct deposit instead of through a paper check.
-Or, could you put recurring bills on autopay?
+For example, could you receive your monthly income automatically via direct deposit instead of a paper check?
+Or could you set up recurring payments?

-Setting up automatic processes for income and expenses will ease the mental burden by ensuring that everything is received and paid on time.
+Setting up automated processes for income and expenses will reduce cognitive load by ensuring timely receipt and payment.

-If a parent is in agreement, having them name you as a durable power of attorney for finances and healthcare may be a good idea.
+If a parent agrees, naming you as a durable power of attorney for finances and healthcare may be a good idea.

-Having these legal documents in place will allow you to make legal, financial, and medical decisions on their behalf if they cannot do so themselves.
+Having these legal documents in place will allow you to make legal, financial, and medical decisions on their behalf if they are unable to do so themselves.

 5. Know when to step in